city

 Table of Contents

-Retaining walls are built to hold back an embankment of soil from a lower area.
-They control erosion, create flat areas for use, and can be made from masonry, wood, or stone.
+Retaining walls do more than just add aesthetic charm — they are built to hold back an embankment of soil from a lower area.
+They control erosion, create flat areas for use, and can be made from masonry, wood, or wallstones.

 Retaining Wall Cost by Material Type